A DNN Framework for Learning Lagrangian Drift With Uncertainty: Data

-Using the daily velocity fields of surface currents from GLAZUR64 (Section~\ref{sec:velocity-fields}), we simulate 30-day trajectories of floating particles and divide them up into daily snapshots.
-We work with \textit{probabilistic trajectories}, meaning that for each snapshot, the particle's position is not represented by a deterministic 2D point, but rather by a 2D probability distribution (see Figure~\ref{fig:data} right).
-We define the representation for this distribution in Section~\ref{sec:density-maps}.

-Despite the methodological premise of our work being to predict Lagrangian drift across a single timestep, we generate long trajectories, from which we extract snapshots, with the purpose of introducing variance into the level of uncertainty of the snapshots.
-As a particle traverses over time, the uncertainty in its position will grow as the potential for it to take different paths increases (see Figure~\ref{fig:data} right).
+Despite the methodological premise of our work being to model drift across a single timestep, we generate long trajectories with the purpose of introducing variance into the level of uncertainty of the snapshots.
+As a particle traverses over time, the uncertainty in its position will grow as the potential for it to take different paths increases (see Fig.~\ref{fig:data}, right).
+One-day snapshots are then extracted from the trajectories to define the groundtruth drifts.